m0g/officina/src/en/index.md

 trial_day_info: >-
   Not sure yet?
 Come for a free trial day, work with us, stay for lunch.
 Pick a slot below.
+faq_title: Questions & answers
+faq:
+  - q: Where exactly is Officina?
+    a: >-
+      Jahnstraße 13, 10967 Berlin – between Hasenheide park and Hermannplatz, on the Kreuzberg–Neukölln border.
+Hermannplatz (U7, U8) is a few minutes' walk, and supermarkets and lunch places are around the corner.
+  - q: What does a desk cost?
+    a: >-
+      A fix desk is 255 € a month, a flex desk 155 € a month, and the private room 600 € a month for up to three people.
+All prices include VAT.
+  - q: What's the difference between a fix desk and a flex desk?
+    a: >-
+      A fix desk is yours alone: leave your screen, books and gear, and come in whenever you want, 24/7.
+A flex desk is shared with other members – you bring your laptop and can use the space three days a week plus weekends.
+  - q: What's included?
+    a: >-
+      Fast internet, a printer, a big kitchen and a terrace – and a place in the collective: shared lunches, after-work drinks, and people to ask when you're stuck on something.
+  - q: How do I get a desk?
+    a: >-
+      Fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLSe_aJwPcxRE_1LtocSHlrjHqDOQhm763ElOiURhH6KCOzL96g/viewform" target="_blank" class="underline">contact
+      form</a> and tell us a bit about what you do.
+We'll invite you for a free trial day; if it works for both sides, you pick a desk.
+  - q: Can I try it out first?
+    a: >-
+      Yes – the trial day is free.
+Book a slot in the calendar above, work with us for a day and stay for lunch.
+  - q: What does “run by its members” mean?
+    a: >-
+      There's no operator and no staff.
+The members rent the space together and share the tasks of running it – bills, kitchen, website, events.
+      Joining means taking on a small share of that.
+  - q: Who works at Officina?
+    a: >-
+      Freelancers, remote employees and researchers: developers, designers, illustrators, architects, a data scientist, a policy coordinator, a copywriter, a filmmaker.
+Many of us work with NGOs and social projects.
+      <a href="/en/collective" class="underline">Meet the collective</a>.
+  - q: When is the private room available?
+    a: >-
+      From November 2026.
+It fits up to three people, and the price – 600 € a month including VAT – is for the room, whether you're one person or three.
+Apply via the form and mention the room.
+  - q: Can I host an event at Officina?
+    a: >-
+      Members and friends can use the space for workshops, fundraisers, parties and the like. <a href="mailto:hello@officina.berlin"
+      class="underline">Write to us</a> with your idea.
+  - q: Do you still run the artist residency?
+    a: >-
+      It has been on pause since 2021, and we're planning to bring it back in 2027.
+The past residents are in the
+      <a href="/en/artists/" class="underline">archive</a>.
 ---

 Officina Kreuzberg is a shared workspace near Hermannplatz, on the Kreuzberg–Neukölln border.
 There's no operator and no front desk: the space is run by its members, a collective of freelancers and remote workers in software, design, research, architecture, policy and communications – many of us working with NGOs and social projects.